 Schedule a consultation with Dr. Lisiecki

 Dr. Jeffrey Lisiecki is an acclaimed aesthetic plastic surgeon with specialized training in rhinoplasty in New York.
-He is the recipient of the Rollin K. Daniel Resident Paper Competition Award from the Rhinoplasty Society, and he has a stellar track record with functional and revision rhinoplasty.
+He is the recipient of the Rollin K. Daniel Resident Paper Competition Award from the Rhinoplasty Society, and he has a stellar track record with functional and revision rhinoplasty, as well as ethnic rhinoplasty.
 He maintains open channels of communication with all of his patients, guiding them through every stage of the rhinoplasty procedure.
 If you’re experiencing the symptoms of a deformed nose or deviated septum, please schedule a consultation with Dr. Lisiecki today.